Juniper Mud Flap Guide

 Yes, if the kit uses proper clip geometry and you seat each clip fully.
 Recheck tightness once after a few drives.

-Can I install them myself?
+Can I install front mud flaps only?

 Bottom Line